 - Include videos, animated gifs, and images that draw clicks from your subscribers

 Run A/B campaign tests to see how small changes make a difference.
 In WordFly, you can do three types of A/B campaigns:

 Send segmented campaigns.
 Engagement treats the “engaged” customer differently.

 - Turn engaged subscribers into brand ambassadors.
 Let them help spread your brand presence.

 When content isn’t engaging, you risk losing subscribers through the opt-out process or (worse) receiving an abuse complaint when the subscriber clicks “this is spam”.
 Focus on quality rather than quantity.

 Equally harmful to your reputation is when subscribers ignore or delete your email.
 ISPs are trained to monitor even this non-action and it does play into your reputation score.

 Conduct regular list audits every 3-4 months.
 Pull out subscribers who haven’t opened or clicked on your emails in over 6 months.

 Plan a reengagement campaign.
 This should be done with small groups of inactive subscribers (5% at a time).
-Use WordFly’s segmentation feature to easily find your inactive subscribers.
+Use WordFly’s segmentation feature to find your inactive subscribers.